missy-learns-ai/Booking-Intake-to-HubSpot-with-AI-Enrichment-and-ICP-Scoring/README.md

 # Calendly Booking Intake to HubSpot with AI Enrichment and ICP Scoring

-This repository contains a sanitized n8n workflow for automating Calendly booking intake into HubSpot.
+This repository contains a n8n workflow for automating Calendly booking intake into HubSpot.

 The workflow parses Calendly booking emails from Gmail, validates prospect bookings, creates or updates HubSpot contacts, records booking notes, enriches business-email leads with AI-assisted web research, calculates ICP fit, and sends a meeting briefing by Gmail.